 In short, agents will need to make a clear declaration if they are going to be making a percentage on any additional services.

-How can you work with the tenant fee bill?
+How can you work with the Tenant Fees Act?

-The Tenant Fee Act will change the way letting agents approach their business.
-There’s no question that it will be a turbulent time for all, especially as it is running alongside other issues like Brexit and the legislation around the Fitness for Human Habitation Act 2018.
+The Tenant Fees Act is one of the biggest factors in changing the way letting agents approach their business.
+There’s no question that the coming years will be a turbulent time for all, especially with changes running alongside other challenges like Brexit and the legislation around the Fitness for Human Habitation Act 2018.

 Some of the most innovative ways that lettings agents have been working to beat the fee ban includes: